 Chunk<T>

-The Chunk<T> class was responsible for managing of a rectangular array of tiles.
+The Chunk<T> class was responsible for managing a rectangular array of tiles.
 The width and height of the chunk was usually much smaller than the containing layer, with the exception of layer 0 that only contained one layer-sized chunk.
 As discussed in the previous post, layer 0 represented the top level world map, and subsequent layers 1 to n contained the procedurally zoomed version of the previous layer, n-1.
 For performance and memory consumption reasons, it made sense to have the chunks relatively small (say 128x64) to ensure that on-the-fly chunk generation was manageable in realtime as the player moved around the map.
-Note that the chunk is only access by its owning layer via the GetTileAt(int x, int y) and SetTileAt(int x, int y) methods.
+Note that the chunk is only accessed by its owning layer via the GetTileAt(int x, int y) and SetTileAt(int x, int y) methods.
 The chunk also has (xc, yc) coordinates that define the offset of the top-left of the chunk (which coincide with (0, 0) in the chunk frame of reference).

 ChunkLayer<T>